-A two-term introduction to the language of contemporary Israel, both spoken and written.
-Fundamentals of grammar; extensive practice in speaking, reading, writing, and comprehension under the guidance of a native speaker.
+A two-term introduction to the Modern Hebrew language, both spoken and written.
+Fundamentals of grammar; extensive practice in speaking, reading, writing, and comprehension.
 No previous knowledge required.
 Successful completion of the fall term required to enroll in the spring term.

 (L5) Orit Yeret

-An examination of themes in Israeli society.
+An examination of themes in Israeli life.
 Reading includes editorials and short newspaper articles.
 Advanced grammatical and conversational structures are introduced and practiced.
 Conducted in Hebrew.
 Prerequisite: HEBR 140, placement test or permission of instructor.
-MW 11:35-12:50

 (L5) Orit Yeret

-A two-term introduction to the language of contemporary Israel, both spoken and written.
+A two-term introduction to the Hebrew language both spoken and written.
 Fundamentals of grammar; extensive practice in speaking, reading, writing, and comprehension.
 Successful completion of the fall term or placement test is required to enroll in the spring term.

 MTWTHF 9:25–10:20 or 10:30–11:20